4d/docs/website/translated_docs/fr/ORDA/entities.md

 - it can be stored in a shared object or shared collection, and can be passed as parameter between several processes or workers;
 - it can be stored in several shared objects or collections, or in a shared object or collection which already belongs to a group (it does not have a *locking identifier*);
 - it does not allow the addition of new entities.
 Trying to add an entity to a shareable entity selection will trigger an error (1637 - This entity selection cannot be altered).
-To add an entity to a shareable entity selection, you must first transform it into a non-shareable entity selection using the [`.copy()`](API/EntitySelectionClass.md#copy) function, before calling [`.add()`](API/EntitySelectionClass.md#add).
+Pour ajouter une "entity" à une "entity selection" partageable, vous devez d'abord la transformer en une "entity selection" non partageable à l'aide de la fonction [`.copy()`](API/EntitySelectionClass.md#copy), avant d'appeler [`.add()`](API/EntitySelectionClass.md#add).

 > the new entity selection results from one of the various ORDA class functions applied to an existing entity selection ([.query()](API/EntitySelectionClass.md#query), [.slice()](API/EntitySelectionClass.md#slice), etc.) .

 An **alterable** entity selection has the following characteristics:

 - it cannot be shared between processes, nor be stored in a shared object or collection.
 Trying to store a non-shareable entity selection in a shared object or collection will trigger an error (-10721 - Not supported value type in a shared object or shared collection);
-- it accepts the addition of new entities, i.e. it is supports the [`.add()`](API/EntitySelectionClass.md#add) function.
+- elle accepte l'ajout de nouvelles entités, c'est-à-dire qu'elle supporte la fonction [`.add()`](API/EntitySelectionClass.md#add).

 #### How are they defined?